Hank2354/Hank2354/README.md

 At the moment have a large project and dont update my GitHub (Temporarily)

-1)  Money Safe - Turnkey solution for accounting of income and expenses with open source code.
+1)  Money Safe - Pet-project for accounting of income and expenses with open source code.
 Without the use of third-party libraries, only built-in ones from Apple.
 The first developed project for testing the Viper architecture and developing CoreData skills

 2)  DeliverPizzaApp and MusicAlbumApp - Test works for testing my skills of working with UI, using GCD and CoreData.